mariekeengel/2020-ws_dome/slides.md

 ## The concept of a **Network Effect**

-  * a phenomena whereby an increased number
+  * A phenomena whereby an increased number of people improve the value of a good/service

+  * As more people participate the network, the experience is more beneficial for the others and may encourage new participants to join

+  ---